work-club/CSS-Coding-Standards/README.md

 * Use tabs consisting of 4 spaces.
 * 1 space after : in property declarations.
 * 1 space before { in rule declarations.
-* 1 line return after { in rule declations.
+* 1 line return after { in rule declarations.
-* 1 line return after } in rule declations.
+* 1 line return after } in rule declarations.
 * Curley braces must appear on their own line.
 * Use hex color codes (#000).
-* All propery declartions and rule declations to be lower case.
+* All property declarations and rule declarations to be lower case.
 * Rule declarations to use dashes (-) in place of spaces.

 ## Conventions
-The conventions and naming of these guidelines is reliant on the practices setout in [BEM](http://bem.info/method/), those not aware of BEM should familiarise themselves with the main principles first.
+The conventions and naming of these guidelines is reliant on the practices set out in [BEM](http://bem.info/method/), those not aware of BEM should familiarise themselves with the main principles first.
 Only some principles of BEM have been adopted in this document.

 The methodology covered in this guide should be implemented in all projects, without exception.
-Projects are constantly subject to change and it is not always easy to know what size project may or maynot require a scalable solution.
+Projects are constantly subject to change and it is not always easy to know what size project may or may not require a scalable solution.
 With that in mind, all projects should be built assuming the need for scalability.

 ### Naming